uenoB/minissg/packages/vite-plugin-minissg/README.md

 Minissg actually does the following:

-1. Run Vite in SSR mode and bundle all the files specified in `build.rollupOptions.input` into a single JavaScript program.
+1. Run Vite in SSR environment and bundle all the files specified in the `input` option into a single JavaScript program.
 2. Traverse file dependencies in the generated program and determine the set of client-side codes and style sheets for each page to be generated.
 3. Execute the generated program and obtain the list of pages and their contents to be generated.
-4. Run Vite again to generate client-side codes, style sheets, and assets.
+4. Run Vite again in client environment to generate client-side codes, style sheets, and assets.

 In what follows, we refer to the first and second run of Vite as _server-side run_ and _client-side run_, respectively.